Re:Creators: Manga

-Volume list
+Volumes

 Anime

 The series' original concept is by Rei Hiroe and directed by Ei Aoki.
 Hiroe provided the original character designs, Ryuichi Makino provided the adapted character designs and Hiroyuki Sawano composed the music for the anime.
 Hiroe's original story for the anime was published on Shogakukan's Sunday Webry website, under the title Re:Creators Naked.
 The series aired in Japan from April 8 to September 16, 2017 on Tokyo MX and other television networks, and was simulcast exclusively on Amazon's Amazon Video service.
 The first opening theme is "gravityWall" by SawanoHiroyuki[nZk]:Tielle & Gemie, and the ending theme song is "NewLook" by Mashiro Ayano.
 The second opening theme is "sh0ut" by SawanoHiroyuki[nZk]:Tielle & Gemie, and the ending theme song is "Rubicon" (ルビコン, Rubikon) by Sangatsu no Phantasia.
 Episode 13 features an ending song by Aki Toyosaki under her character name Altair titled "World Étude".
 The anime ran for 22 episodes with 3 special programs.